GlenKPeterson/Paguro/README.md

 [Why Java?](https://github.com/GlenKPeterson/Paguro/wiki/Why-is-UncleJim-written-in-Java%3F)

 #Future Development Priorities (as of 2016-09-24)
-0. Add the following methods to StaticImports: mutableVec(items...), mutableSet(items...), mutableMap(items...), xformArray(items...).
+1. Add the following methods to StaticImports: mutableVec(items...), mutableSet(items...), mutableMap(items...), xformArray(items...).
-1. Rename artifact from UncleJim to Paguro (it's November)
 2. Implement an RRB-Tree (lacking O(log n) version of concat())
 3. Add reverseIterator() or similar to SortedUnmodIterable
 4. Transformable needs `first()` and `last()`, but maybe only on a SortedIterable.
 Otherwise, `any(Function1<Boolean>)`